jasonacox/tinytuya/README.md

         - Click "**Go to Authorize**" button
         - Select the API Groups from the dropdown and click `Subscribe` ([screenshot](https://user-images.githubusercontent.com/38729644/128742724-9ed42673-7765-4e21-94c8-76022de8937a.png))

-4. **Run Setup Wizard**:
+4. WIZARD - Run Setup Wizard:
-    * Tuya has changed datacenter regions.
+    * Tuya has changed their data center regions.
 Make sure you are using the latest version of TinyTuya (v1.2.10 or newer).
     * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the *Local_Keys* for all of your registered devices:
       ```bash
-      python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals
+      python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals e.g. Windows cmd
       ```
     * The **Wizard** will prompt you for the *API ID* key, API *Secret*, API *Region* (cn, us, us-e, eu, eu-w, or in) from your Tuya IoT project as set in Step 3 above.
         * To find those again, go to [iot.tuya.com](https://iot.tuya.com/), choose your project and click `Overview`